ItsBr0dyy/Chatterino-Homies-Extension/README.md

 ### Using the extension

 Once you added the extension from the Chrome Web Extensions Store, make sure to have Chatterino running and press the extension on the top right corner and make sure it says "Replace Twitch chat" or similar to that message.

+### Discord

+If you don't have a GitHub account and want to report issues or want to join the community you can join the official Homies Discord using the link here: <https://discord.gg/ZPxUUzDjbM>.